 Anushka Shetty plays the role of Subhashini, a rich girl.
 Her character is extremely fabricated.
 She lacks a story of her own and is used only for love track.
-Her lifestyle, friends or activities were never shown in the movie.
-In fact, she barely has any independent scenes of her own without Mahesh Babu.
+Her lifestyle, friends, or activities were never shown in the movie.
+She barely has any independent scenes of her own without Mahesh Babu.
 And most importantly, her character doesn’t have anything to do with the central conflict and is always shown accompanying the protagonist.

-Prakash Raj plays the role of GK, a businessman, willing to destroy entire village for money.
+Prakash Raj plays the role of GK, a businessman, willing to destroy the entire village for money.
 His character is linear and has limited scope and runtime.
-He doesn’t change over the course of film and is used mostly as an idea rather than a person.
+He doesn’t change throughout the film and is used mostly as an idea rather than a person.
 Among many rogue characters, his role stands out as he is portrayed in a controlling position.

 Almost all other roles are minor and linear.
 Most of these characters don’t take the story forward.
 They are involved purely for the sake of entertainment.